TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Writing Code/README.md

     <img src="images/lilygo_t-display_platformio_newproject6.png" width="50%" height="50%" />

-It takes a few seconds for *platformio* to download and unpack the library.
-It is automatically placed inside your project folder.
+Once downloaded, the library is automatically unpacked and placed inside your project folder.

 Your *platformio.ini* file now looks like this: